jerome-rdlv/email-smtp/README.md

 # Email SMTP

-This WordPress plugin load SMTP configuration from `wp-config.php` constants.
+This WordPress plugin loads SMTP configuration from `wp-config.php` constants.

-Additionnaly, it add an admin page under *Settings / Email & SMTP* that:
+Additionnaly, it adds an admin page under *Settings / Email & SMTP* that:

  * shows the loaded configuration
  * alerts if a plugin is conflicting
- * shows an email sending test form
+ * provides an email sending test form

-The sending test displays the client - server SMTP exchange.
+The sending test displays the client - server SMTP exchange output.

 ## Installation